In Tune with Northfield Music Programme

 Lesson attendance: We expect your child to attend their instrumental lesson punctually every week.
 Timetables will rotate through the school day to minimise disruption to curriculum time.
 This means that your child's lesson time will change week on week.
 Timetables are displayed in the music corridor and will be shared half termly with parents and carers.

-Ensemble attendance: When your child’s playing is of an appropriate standard he/she will be asked to join one of our ensembles.
+Ensemble attendance: When your child’s playing is of an appropriate standard he/she will be required to join one of our ensembles.
 Our aim with ensemble playing is to build friendships and to have fun!
 Ensemble playing is also a great way to improve instrumental technique, it is therefore an integral part of the programme.
 Pupils who learn an instrument with TVMS or privately are also very welcome.

 Performances: we have a number of exciting ensemble performances planned in and out of school which our ensembles prepare for throughout the year.
 We hope that you will join us to celebrate our musicians success.